-This report presents the findings of a new study to evaluate the economic impact of the nonprofit arts and culture industry in Southwest Minnesota (defined as Big Stone, Chippewa, Cottonwood, Jackson, Kandiyohi, Lac qui Parle, Lincoln, Lyon, McLeod, Meeker, Murray, Nobles, Pipestone, Redwood, Renville, Rock, Swift, and Yellow Medicine Counties).
-The methodology used is identical to the national study, providing the ability to compare the results with those of the national study participants.
+This report presents the findings of a new study to evaluate the economic impact of the nonprofit arts and culture industry in the City of Duluth.
+The methodology used is identical to the national study, providing results that can be compared to those of the 182 national study participants.